Skip to main content

 The supported config variables are:

-• Port: the port on which the http server listens on.
-Should be the same as the port in the ProxyUrl described above.
+• Host: the address and/or port on which the http server listens on.
+Should be the same port in the ProxyUrl described above, for observer node.

 • Username: the username used to authorize an observer.
 Can be left empty for UseAuthorization = false.